TimtheStew/TimtheStew.github.io/content/blog/CryptoCards-Blockchain-Cardgame-Retrospective/index.md

 </p>

 ### Initial Goals and Adjustments
-When we first set out, we had some high hopes for this website, that from a high level looked like this:
+When we first set out, learning from previous projects where we were over-ambitious, we had some moderately lofty but not too extreme goals for this website, that from a high level looked like this:
 - Users can buy and sell cards on the site via auctions on the blockchain
 - Users can combine cards to create new ones